Songmu/ghq-handbook/en/05-command-list.md

 % ghq list <query>
 ```

 In this example, `ghq` will list repositories that partially match the query string.
-Also, if the query string starts with a string such as `<hostname>/`, it will search the repositories under that host.
+Also, if the query string starts with `<hostname>/`, it will search the repositories under that host.

 - List repositories containing `motomen`
   - ghq list motemen